Australia’s biggest seagrass restoration project is happening in SA

 As seagrass is not easily able to re-establish in bare sand, the seagrass restoration project uses a technique developed in South Australia of placing hessian bags on the sea floor to hold seagrass seedlings in place.
 By the time the hessian decomposes, many seedlings are sufficiently established.

-Trials are being undertaken in 2019 between Largs Bay and Hove, to identify suitable sites for large scale restoration work in 2020.
+Trials have been undertaken between Largs Bay and Hove to identify suitable sites for large scale restoration work to be undertaken in 2021.
 It will take several years for the seagrass to fully establish.
 The restoration will be monitored to measure and report on progress over time.